kawu/partage/README.md

 In order to run the Earley-style parser on the same input file, run:

-    partage earley -i test.tsv -s SENT --with-prob
+    partage earley -i test.tsv -s SENT

 Note that the Earley-style parser ignores the dependency-related constraints (third column of the input file).
 The output is also different, it consists of the set of parsed trees.
-For the example above:
+For the example sentence above:

 ```
 (SENT (NP (N John)) (VP (V eats) (NP (D an) (N apple))))